 Soft credit search footprint: A ‘soft’ search does not leave a mark on a person’s credit file and is otherwise known as a ‘quotation search.’
 A search of this kind is typically carried out when a customer has used a loan company’s eligibility calculator to see if they meet the criteria without making an application requiring a full credit check.
 Alternatively, it may be used to check the credit file of a person whose account is linked to the main borrower’s such as a spouse.

 What Are the Potential Impacts of Credit Footprints?

 Search footprints on your account do not necessarily impact your credit score, but they can affect the chances of your loan being approved.
 This is because lenders can use this data to track your credit activity.
 Having a very high number of search footprints on your credit file, especially within a short period of time, can indicate desperation for funds (with many lenders having to have made credit searches) and lenders may then be hesitant to grant the loan.

 However, lenders might also be hesitant to grant a loan if your account has no search footprints at all, as his can indicate a lack of credit activity altogether, and lenders may not feel confident enough to lend to you.
 According to CheckMyFile up to 12 search records per year is considered a healthy amount.

 How Do Direct Lenders and Online Brokers Affect Your Search Footprint?

-When dealing with online brokers, prospective borrowers will usually submit their details into an application engine or comparison page, which then distributes that information to various different lenders.
+When dealing with online brokers, prospective borrowers are sometimes able to submit their details into an application engine or comparison page, which then distributes that information to various different lenders.
 This process happens all at once in order to find a lender that is more likely to accept the application.

 Since many lenders are then reviewing their application and performing credit checks, the borrower’s account receives many credit search footprints.
 As mentioned above, this could damage the borrower’s chance of being approved for a loan.
-A direct lender will only leave one footprint on your account, which is better for you when it comes to applying for short-term loans.
+Choosing to work with a direct lender means that you have more awareness of when a credit check is being performed.